 PAC contributions process

-The Chevron Employees Political Action Committee (CEPAC) is a forum for eligible employees, shareholders and retirees to voluntarily contribute to a fund that supports the election of pro-oil and natural gas industry candidates to Congress and to candidates in states where corporate contributions are prohibited (e.g., Pennsylvania, Texas and West Virginia).
+The Chevron Employees Political Action Committee (CEPAC) is a forum for eligible employees, shareholders and retirees to voluntarily contribute to a fund that supports the election of pro-oil and natural gas industry candidates to Congress and to candidates in states where corporate contributions are prohibited (e.g., Texas ).
 Decisions about contributions to specific federal and state candidates are made by members of the employee-led CEPAC Board, with input from the company’s federal relations staff in Washington, D.C. and field Corporate Affairs managers.
-CEPAC contributed $500,000 in 2019 to support candidates from both parties for U.S. federal office, as well as to local and state candidates in certain U.S. jurisdictions.
+CEPAC contributed approximately $1.2MM in 2019-2020 election cycle to support candidates from both parties for U.S. federal office, as well as to local and state candidates in certain U.S. jurisdictions.
 By policy, CEPAC does not contribute to presidential candidates or national political parties.

 accountability and transparency summary